zxjcarrot/spitfire/README.md

 * Fine-grained Page Loading
 * Mini Page

 For the first optimization, the loading granularity is defined in `include/config.h`.
-By default, the loading granularity is 16384 which a full page.
+By default, the loading granularity is 16384 which is a full page.
 You can change this number and recompile to enable this optimization.

 For the Mini Page optimization, you can use the `-M` knob.
 ## Caveats